kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 This document gives a construction for KEM-based authentication in TLS 1.3.
-The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEM) for certificate-based authentication.
+The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEMs) for certificate-based authentication.
 Authentication happens via asymmetric cryptography by the usage of KEMs advertised as the long-term KEM public keys in the Certificate.

 TLS 1.3 is in essence a signed key exchange protocol (if using certificate-based authentication).
 Authentication in TLS 1.3 is achieved by signing the handshake transcript.
 KEM-based authentication provides authentication by deriving a shared secret that is encapsulated against the public key contained in the certificate.
 Only the holder of the private key corresponding to the certificate's public key can derive the same shared secret and thus decrypt it's peers messages.